stanford-cs329s/reports/_posts/2021-03-18-virufy-cloud.markdown

 **Alex**

-*   Conducted deep and detailed experiments and analysis on model development - tried many different hyperparameters, architectures etc.
+* Conducted deep and detailed analysis on model training, development and analysis.
+The output model was used in final presentation.
-* Trained our final ResNet model that we ended up using and ran tests to find the proper cut-off threshold
+* Defined the cut-off threshold for the ResNet machine learning model,
+* Did slice based analysis to evaluate model performance on different age and gender
-*   Did initial exploratory work with Sagemaker and GCP (we, however, ended up not using those infrastructures
+* Did initial exploratory work with Sagemaker and GCP AI platform in terms of model hosting.
+* Made MVP demo slides and presentation video

 **Ishan**